kartoza/sawps/docs/src/user/manual/landing-page.md

 3. **Chart**: Chart showing the data of the species over the year.

-4. **Home:** The `HOME` link returns you to the main `Landing Page`, providing an easy way to start your journey within our platform.
+4. **Home:** The `HOME` link returns users to the main [`Landing Page`](#landing-page-once-logged-in), providing an easy way to start their journey on the platform.

-5. **EXPLORE**: The `EXPLORE` link navigates the user to the explore page.
+5. **EXPLORE**: The `EXPLORE` link navigates the user to the [explore page](./explore/index.md).

-6. **Documentation:** Click `DOCUMENTATION` to access comprehensive documentation, like this page, which provides detailed information on various aspects of our platform.
+6. **Documentation:** Click `DOCUMENTATION` to access comprehensive documentation, like this page you are viewing, which provides detailed information on various aspects of the platform.

-7. **Contact:** If you need to get in touch with us for any reason, the `CONTACT` link provides access to our support and communication channels.
+7. **Contact:** If users need to get in touch with the team for any reason, the `CONTACT` link provides access to the support and communication channels.

 ### Additional Resources and Pages